 An important criterion when considering the purchase of a home is the amount of the down payment you are willing and able to make.
 While 20 percent of the purchase price is the norm and is the figure that is generally favored by lenders, you may qualify for a mortgage with as little as 10 percent down in some cases.
 You should take several factors into consideration when determining the right down payment amount for you.

 You're more likely to qualify for a mortgage with a lower interest rate if you put down 20 percent as opposed to 10 percent, as lenders will view you as less of a risk for defaulting.
 A difference of even 1 percent can have a major impact on your total payments over time.
-For instance, a $200,000 mortgage for 30 years at an interest rate of 5 percent would require a monthly payment of $1,073.64.
+For example, a $200,000 mortgage for 30 years at an interest rate of 5 percent would require a monthly payment of $1,073.64.
 By comparison, the same mortgage at 4 percent interest would result in a payment of $954.83.
 Over 30 years, the total difference between the two would be $42,771.60.

 Private Mortgage Insurance